zzxiang/external-media-without-import/readme.txt

 3. You can fill in multiple URLs, with each URL filled in one line.

 == Changelog ==

+= Version 1.1. =
+Debug warnings are fixed.

 = Version 1.1 =
 Multiple URL links can be added in batch to the media library, with one URL per line in the text box.